Romkabouter/ESP32-Rhasspy-Satellite/README.md

 - Create a hpp file for your device in the devices folder and implement the methods you need, see the other devices for examples.
 - Add a #ifdef in Satellite.cpp as per examples already there
 - Add needed libraries in platform.ini under lib_deps
-- Search for examples in the code or raise an issue if you need help
+- Search for examples in the code or raise an issue/quastion if you need help
 - Add a "get started" md file and link it in the readme.